achreftlili/achreftlili.github.io/_posts/2015-08-23-Ajaxify-Knp-Bundle-pagination.md

 >So to recapitulate about this Post we have two action the first one is the container of our table and the other one is a dynamic action on our table which will be called with each switch of page number like Magic!!!

-i hope that this help you
+i hope that this will help you!!